Second Order Backward Stochastic Differential Equations with Quadratic Growth: 2BSDEs and monotone approximations

-This is precisely the major difficulty when considering the 2BSDE framework.
-The only monotone convergence Theorem in a similar setting has been proved by Denis, Hu and Peng (see \cite{dhp}).
-However, one need to consider random variables $X^n$ which are regular in $\omega$, more precisely quasi-continuous, that is to say that for every $\eps>0$, there exists an open set $\mathcal O^\eps$ such that the $X^n$ are continuous in $\omega$ outside $\mathcal O^\eps$ and such that
+However, one could argue that only a monotone convergence Theorem is needed to obtain the desired result.
+To the best of our knowledge, the only monotone convergence Theorem in a similar setting has been proved by Denis, Hu and Peng (see \cite{dhp}).
+However, the set of probability measures has to be weakly compact, and one need to consider random variables $X^n$ which are regular in $\omega$, more precisely quasi-continuous, that is to say that for every $\eps>0$, there exists an open set $\mathcal O^\eps$ such that the $X^n$ are continuous in $\omega$ outside $\mathcal O^\eps$ and such that It is currently an open (an difficult) problem to know whether these conditions are sharp or not.
+Furthermore, it seems, at least to us, that it would be a very difficult task to weaken these assumptions to a point where the result could directly be applied to the sequence $(Y^n)_{n\geq 0}$ for the following reasons

-Moreover, the set of probability measures considered must be weakly compact.
-This induces several fundamental problems when one tries to apply directly this Theorem to $(Y^n)_{n\geq 0}$.

 $\rm{(i)}$ \textit{First, if we assume that the terminal condition $\xi$ is in $UC_b(\Omega)$, since the generator $\widehat F$ (and thus $G^n$) are uniformly continuous in $\omega$, we can reasonably expect to be able to prove that the $Y^n$ will be also continuous in $\omega$, $\mathbb P-a.s.$, for every $\mathbb P\in\mathcal P_H$.
 However, this is clearly not sufficient to obtain the quasi-continuity.
 Indeed, for each $\mathbb P$, we would have a $\mathbb P$-negligible set outside of which the $Y^n$ are continuous in $\omega$.
-But since the probability measures are mutually singular, this does not imply the existence of the open set of the definition of quasi-continuity.}

-\textit{We moreover emphasize that it is a priori a very difficult problem to show the quasi-continuity of the solution of a 2BSDE, because by definition, it is defined $\mathbb P-a.s.$ for every $\mathbb P$, and the quasi-continuity is by essence a notion related to the theory of capacities, not of probability measures.}
+But since the probability measures are mutually singular, this does not imply the existence of the open set of the definition of quasi-continuity.
+We emphasize that this was to be expected because by definition, the solution of a 2BSDE is defined $\mathbb P-a.s.$ for every $\mathbb P$, and the quasi-continuity is by essence a notion related to the theory of capacities, not of probability measures.}